Product grouping

 Leading practice

 We recommend that you use ec_item_group_id as a grouping field with every product and populate it with a value.
-When a product isn’t part of a group, the ec_item_group_id field must be populated with the product’s own SKU.
+When a product isn’t part of a group, the ec_item_group_id field must be populated with the product’s unique identifier (for example, ec_product_id).
 This is required for Coveo Machine Learning models to recommend product groups.

-Suppose that in your catalog, whenever a product comes in different colors, all color variations of that product share the same unique "root" substring in their product ID.
-In such a scenario, you could index those root IDs into your grouping field for each product in your catalog:
+Suppose that in your catalog data, whenever a product comes in different colors, all color variations of that product share the same unique "root" substring in their product IDs.
+In such a scenario, you could index these root IDs into your grouping field for each product:

 Bicycle helmet model 001 (gray)